okorkov/game-stack/README.md

 ![game stack welcome screen](/app/assets/images/dot.png?raw=true "Title")

 Flappy Dot - is my interpretation for famously known "Flappy Bird" game.
 Flappy Dot is build on html 5 canvas element.
-The is trying to fight the gravity rule by staying up in the air and avoiding pipes (use space on laptops or touch the screen on mobile devices).
-Your score is incrementing by 1 every second with an idea of longer you stay in the air without collision, more point you get.
+The Dot is trying to fight the gravity by staying up in the air and avoiding pipes (use space on laptops or touch the screen on mobile devices).
+Your score is incrementing by 1 every second with an idea of longer you stay in the air without collision  more point you'll get.

 Download Instruction: